dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 - Allow the declaration of safe `fixed` buffers for managed and unmanaged types in `struct`

 ## Detailed Design
-The rules for `ref struct` safety are defined in the [span safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
+The rules for `ref struct` safety are defined in the [span safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md) using the previous terms.
+Those rules have been incorporated into the C# 7 standard in [§9.7.2](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/variables.md#972-ref-safe-contexts) and [§16.4.12](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/structs.md#16412-safe-context-constraint).
 This document will describe the required changes to this document as a result of this proposal.
 Once accepted as an approved feature these changes will be incorporated into that document.

 Once this design is complete our `Span<T>` definition will be as follows: